 According to the plaintiff's assertion, the defendant's contribution to causation or emissions cannot be ignored without the impairment of his property by the threat of flooding being eliminated in its concrete form.
-According to his submission, "every degree of warming" - meaning every fraction of a degree - leads to a faster and stronger melting of the glaciers that pour water into Laguna Palcacocha.
+According to his submission, "every degree of warming" - meaning every fraction of a degree - leads to a faster and stronger melting of the glaciers that pour water into Laguna Palcacocha. (cf. p.

-(cf. p.
 35 of the file).
-Without the defendant's emissions, the current threat to or disturbance of his property would have been legally relevant, i.e. not insignificantly lower, the concrete threat would therefore not be the same (cf. pp. 494, 588 et seq.).
+Without the defendant's emissions, the current threat to or disturbance of his property would have been legally relevant i.e. not insignificantly lower, the concrete threat would therefore not be the same (cf. pp. 494, 588 et seq.).

-Assuming this assertion to be correct, the defendant's emissions would be equivalent causal for the alleged endangerment of the plaintiff's property in its concrete form.
+Assuming this assertion to be correct, the defendant's emissions would be equivalently causal for the alleged endangerment of the plaintiff's property in its concrete form.
 This is because the defendant would have set a necessary, if not sufficient, condition for the occurrence of the damage with its emissions (see on the differentiation between necessary and sufficient conditions Staudinger/Kohler, Neubearbeitung 2017, A. Einleitung zum Umwelthaftungsrecht, para.
 170 et seq.; similarly: BeckOGK/Nitsch, Stand 01.12.2024, UmweltHG, § 1, para.
 62 et seq.).
-In such a case, the success of the injury can be attributed according to the equivalence formula - and in fact under substantive law regardless of the nature of the damage-causing, often considerably extended chain with other circumstances - without requiring the application of Section 830 para.
-1 sentence 2 BGB (so-called complementary causality, see Staudinger/Kohler, loc. cit, para.
+In such a case, the success of the injury can be attributed according to the equivalence formula - and in fact under substantive law regardless of the nature of the damage-causing, often considerably extended chain with other circumstances - without requiring the application of § 830 (1) sentence 2 BGB (so-called complementary causality, see Staudinger/Kohler, loc. cit, para.
 172; see also BGH, judgment of 20.05.2014 - VI ZR 187/13, para.
 20; BGH, judgment of 26.01.1999 - VI ZR 374/97, para.
-7; BGH, judgment of 27.06.2000 - VI ZR 201/99, para.
+7; BGH, judgment of 27.06.2000 - VI ZR

+201/99, para.
 20; OLG Düsseldorf, judgment of June 19, 1998 - 22 U 111/97, para.
 10).

-According to the plaintiff's submission, the CO2 emissions of the defendant and its subsidiaries, at least insofar as they were emitted after 1965, are also adequately causal for the specific endangerment of his property.
+According to the plaintiff's submission, the CO2 emissions of the defendant and its subsidiaries, at least insofar as they were emitted after 1965, are also adequately causally related to the specific endangerment of his property.

-An adequate causal link exists if a fact is generally and not only under particularly peculiar, improbable and, according to the usual course of events, disregardable circumstances capable of bringing about a result of this kind (established case law, see for example BGH, judgment of July 10, 1975 - III ZR 28/73, para.
-23; BGH, judgment of October 14, 1971 - VII ZR which are so beyond all experience that they can no longer "reasonably" be attributed to the tortfeasor (BGH, judgment of October 17, 1955 - III ZR 84/54, para.
+An adequate causal link exists if a fact is generally and not only under particularly peculiar, improbable and, according to the usual course of events, to be disregarded circumstances capable of bringing about a result of this kind (established case law, see for example BGH, judgment of July 10, 1975 - III ZR 28/73, para.
+23; BGH, judgment of October 14, 1971 - VII ZR 313/69, para.
+30).
+The criterion of adequacy serves the purpose of excluding those causal sequences in the context of determining the causal connection, which are so beyond all experience that they can no longer "reasonably" be attributed to the tortfeasor (BGH, judgment of October 17, 1955 - III ZR 84/54, para.
 9).